 The exhibitors participating in BLLISS are the pioneering leather footwear and leather goods factories in Bangladesh with internationally compliant world class production facilities.
 BLLISS will provide a platform for the manufacturers and buyers to meet and discuss possibilities for future business collaborations.

-Opening ceremony on 16th November 20717 which the Honourable Prime Minister of the People’s Republic of Bangladesh will inaugurate. • Trade show featuring 7 pavilions and 20 stands showcasing leather footwear and leather goods that are being made in Bangladesh. • 3 breakout sessions focusing on key industry issues. • Networking dinner on 17 November which will provide opportunities for dialogue with industry leaders.
+Opening ceremony on 22nd November 2018 which the Honourable Prime Minister of the People’s Republic of Bangladesh will inaugurate. • Trade show featuring 7 pavilions and 20 stands showcasing leather footwear and leather goods that are being made in Bangladesh. which will provide opportunities for dialogue with industry leaders.